-In this article we will cover of the most common scenarios of routing rules you will need for your Router.
+In this article, we will cover the most common scenarios of routing rules you will need for your Inbound Router.

 Think of Queue rules as "buckets" that will catch your inbound leads.
-You will likely need to create various types of Queues so that you have a bucket for every scenario you want to allow someone to schedule, such as East Territory US vs West Territory US, or Mid-Market vs Enterprise.
+You will likely need to create various types of Queues to have a bucket for every scenario you want to allow someone to schedule, such as East Territory US vs. West Territory US or Mid-Market vs. Enterprise.

 We will create examples for the following: